tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 ### Quick Link Analytics

 Just like clow flow analytics, this section is visually the same, but clicks are tracked differently.
 These clicks are tracked by unique counts, and follow the model where only a click is counted when someone physically taps a link.
 Mobile deepview views or SMS sents do not count as clicks in this chart.
+The data can be exported.

 ### Source Analytics